History of San Francisco's Waterfront

 younger city than San Francisco, which had built itself up over more than a century starting with Spanish Missions in the late 1700s, Oakland had much more freedom to develop the land around its port in a way that was suitable for future expansion.
 It also meant that the city lacked the deeply-entrenched culture of labor rights and strong unions that San Francisco had, making the city much more attractive to large businesses interested in further developing the area and

+utilizing the port.
 And it all paid off - today, the Port of Oakland is responsible for 99% of all container-based shipping in Northern California, and one of the biggest trade hubs in the country.

 Hall, Cortland.
 "Maritime History: The Rise and Fall of the Port of San Franciscos."
 Dominican University of California, 2020.